qba73/spacewatch/README.md

 - implement server-side caching (minimize load on third party services)
 - replace weather provider (currently there are limitations with no of requests)
-- add [Caddy server](https://caddyserver.com) as a proxy in front of the service (TLS, requests limiting)
+- add [Caddy server](https://caddyserver.com) as a proxy in front of the service (TLS, request rate limiting)
-- add healthcheck endpoint
+- add a healthcheck endpoint
-- add request tracing and gather metrics ([Prometheus](https://prometheus.io/docs/instrumenting/clientlibs/))
+- add request tracing and metrics ([Prometheus](https://prometheus.io/docs/instrumenting/clientlibs/))
 - use context for requests cancellations
 - implement middleware (and move logging functionality)
+- configure autodeployment (GitHub Actions)
+- register the service in the [RapidAPI](https://rapidapi.com/products/enterprise-hub/) for public use

+# tbd
+- add gRPC interface